 This privacy statement covers the CQC site.
 This does not cover links within this site to other websites.

 Online services – 'Your CQC account'

-Any details we collect through your CQC account and our online notification and registration forms will be held in accordance with the Data Protection Act 1998 and CQC's Data Protection Policy on confidential and personal information.
+Any details we collect through your CQC account and our online notification and registration forms will be held in accordance with data protection law, CQC's Data Protection Policy and Code of Practice on Confidential Personal Information.